 The Scan option allows you to scan through the available channels for voice activity.
 As the unit scans and receives a signal (or if you transmit), it stops on that channel/squelch code for a few seconds, then continues scanning.
-When the Rino 110 is scanning and it receives an incoming signal, the Rino 110 automatically decodes the Squelch Code used by the incoming signal.
-The Rino 110 then uses that Squelch Code when it transmits back to that unit.
+When the Rino 130 is scanning and it receives an incoming signal, the Rino 130 automatically decodes the Squelch Code used by the incoming signal.
+The Rino 130 then uses that Squelch Code when it transmits back to that unit.

 You may use the Set Scanlist option to pick which channels/squelch codes to scan.
-Scanning through the all the channels can take time.
-Selecting only specific channels/squelch codes decreases the scan time and helps prevent the chances of missing a transmission.
-The Scanlist also has Option Menu 🗐 choices to Scan Current Codes or Scan All Codes.
-Choosing Scan Current Codes scans only the Channel and Squelch Code combinations in memory.
+Scanning through the all the channels can take time: Selecting only specific channels/squelch codes decreases the scan time and helps prevent the chances of missing a transmission.
+The Scanlist also has Option Menu 🔳 choices to Scan Current Codes or Scan All Codes.
+Choosing Scan Current Codes scans only the Channel and Squelch Code combination in memory.
+The Monitor option lets you listen to a single channel for any activity, including static and weak voice signals.
+The Rino series automatically squelches a frequency to filter out unwanted noise.
+Using the Monitor option temporarily turns off the automatic squelch, allowing you to hear the open channel.
+If you see a broken transmission symbol (see page 18), there is activity on your selected channel, but the incoming signal does not match the Squelch Code your unit is using.
+You may choose to monitor a channel if you wish to hear all the activity on a channel.